Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Due to Roberts’s position as a senior evangelical leader, in 2014 the author of this article asked Roberts to examine the allegations against Sizer, who had by that time been publicly criticised by the Council of Christians and Jews and four Jewish community organisations.
 Roberts was asked to focus his attention on evidence that Sizer was guilty of serious dishonesty, a disqualifying offence for a pastor.
 However, in spite of Jesus’s command to “watch out” for wolves in sheep’s clothing (Matthew 7:15–16), Roberts refused to provide any assistance.
 When he was asked to suggest someone who might be able to help, he refused to name a single person.

 Last year, Roberts was shown a draft copy of an article about his role in the Sizer scandal.
 Instead of apologising, he repeated the reason he had given for refusing to help: “As I said to you in 2014, ‘I have no jurisdiction in this matter’”.
-But Roberts had no formal jurisdiction with respect to Jonathan Fletcher in 2019, and yet he still chose to play a leading role in the handling of that scandal.
+But Roberts had no formal jurisdiction with respect to Jonathan Fletcher in 2019, and yet he still chose to play a leading role in the handling of the Fletcher scandal.
 Evangelicalism is a movement that spans jurisdictions.
 There was plenty Roberts could have done to help in 2014, and so he bears some of the blame for evangelicalism’s toleration of Stephen Sizer.
 It’s bitterly disappointing that he still refuses to apologise.

 Read more about Vaughan Roberts’s role in the Sizer scandal here.